-- 1. Basic information will be gathered from the whistleblowers/person reporting a concern and then the LADO will be contacted immediately (requirement of within one working day) to investigate further. - 2. if the allegation could possibly interfere with the normal, smooth running of the nursery, either the member of staff or the child will be allocated to another area, after due consultation with all parties; - 3. the nursery reserves the right to suspend any member of staff on full pay during an investigation; - 4. all investigations/interviews will be documented and kept in a locked file; - the child should not be questioned unless absolutely necessary and interviews should be undertaken under the direct guidance/consultation of the LADO/LSCB/LSCP; - a written report should outline the details of the allegation and be provided to the manager or senior manager without delay, if made by a child then exact words, dates, times and witnesses must be included; - 7. unfounded allegations will result in all rights being re-instated; - founded allegations will be passed on to the relevant organisation (police) and will result in the termination of employment.
+- Basic information will be gathered and then the LADO will be contacted immediately (requirement of within one working day) to investigate further. - 2. if the allegation could possibly interfere with the normal, smooth running of the nursery, either the member of staff or the child will be allocated to another area, after due consultation with all parties; - 3. the nursery reserves the right to suspend any member of staff on full pay during an investigation; - 4. all investigations/interviews will be documented and kept in a locked file; - the child should not be questioned unless absolutely necessary and interviews should be undertaken under the direct guidance/consultation of the LADO/LSCB/LSCP; - a written report should outline the details of the allegation and be provided to the manager without delay, if made by a child then exact words, dates, times and witnesses must be included; - 7. unfounded allegations will result in all rights being re-instated; - 8. founded allegations will be passed on to the relevant organisation (police) and will result in the termination of employment.
 Ofsted will be notified immediately of this decision; - 9. counselling will be available for any member of the nursery who is affected by an allegation, their colleagues in the nursery and the parents.